About Market Nihilist

 AI Paradigm Shift

 Analysis of how artificial intelligence is restructuring markets, economies, and the nature of value itself.
-Not hype cycles or tech commentary—fundamental questions about what markets price when intelligence becomes abundant and what coordination looks like when systems think faster than humans.
+Not hype cycles or tech commentary — fundamental questions about what markets price when intelligence becomes abundant and what coordination looks like when systems can think faster than humans.

 Monetary Regimes

 Essays on inflation, debt, liquidity, and policy.
-These pieces examine how capital behaves under different monetary regimes, especially during periods of transition, stress, and debasement.
+How capital behaves under different monetary regimes, especially during periods of transition, stress, and debasement.

 Foundations

 Clear explanations of Bitcoin, crypto markets, and modern financial instruments.
-Written for traditional investors and newcomers who want to understand how the system works before forming opinions.
+Written for traditional investors and newcomers who want to understand how the system works before forming opinions about it.

 Market Notes

 Shorter, time-sensitive observations on markets and sentiment.
-These are situational by design and meant to capture what’s changing now without pretending every moment is permanent.
+Situational by design — meant to capture what’s changing now without pretending every moment is permanent.

 *This publication is not investment advice, price targets, or promotional content.
 It is an attempt to describe reality as clearly as possible in an environment where measurement itself is increasingly distorted.

-The “nihilism” here is methodological, not philosophical.
-It refers to skepticism toward consensus narratives, inherited assumptions, and institutional certainty—not to the belief that nothing matters.
+*The nihilism here is methodological, not philosophical.
+It is skepticism toward consensus narratives, inherited assumptions, and the institutional certainty that the future is legible.
+Not the belief that nothing matters — the belief that most frameworks stop short of what actually does.

 What matters is seeing the system you’re inside.
 Everything else follows from that.